-The 2014 campaign was Wakeman’s best so far leading the Bears to a 9-7-2 overall record and a 6-2-2 Centennial Conference record.
-The season also included a birth in the Centennial Conference Playoffs for the first time since 2010, advancing all the way to the Semifinals against Johns Hopkins but eventually falling to the Blue Jays 2-1.
+In 2014, Wakeman led the Bears to a 9-7-2 overall record and a 6-2-2 Centennial Conference standing.
+The season also included a birth in the CC postseason for the first time since 2010, with Ursinus advancing all the way to the semifinals but eventually falling to Johns Hopkins, 2-1.

-Prior to taking over at Ursinus, Coach Wakeman spent five years as the head coach of Montgomery College in Rockville, MD.
-In 2011 Wakeman guided Montgomery to a NJCAA D-III National Championship, its first in school history.
+Prior to taking over at Ursinus, Wakeman spent five years as the head coach of Montgomery College in Rockville, Maryland, where she guided the program to its first NJCAA Division III national championship in 2011.

-Coach Wakeman is a 2004 graduate of Moravian College where she was a standout goalkeeper, graduated Cum Laude.
-Coach Wakeman also holds a Masters of Education from Edinboro University, Advanced National and National coaching licenses from the NSCAA, as well as a goalkeeper Level 2 NSCAA Diploma, and many special topics diplomas.
+Wakeman is a 2004 graduate of Moravian College, where she was a standout goalkeeper and graduated cum laude.
+Coach Wakeman also holds a Masters of Education from Edinboro University, Advanced National and National coaching licenses from the NSCAA, and a goalkeeper Level 2 NSCAA Diploma in addition to many special topics diplomas.

-In the summer of 2015, Wakeman had the privilege of traveling to Canada as a part of the NSCAA Women’s World Cup Experience and watched a total of 8 World Cup games including the historic World Cup Final victory in Vancouver on July 5th, 2015.
+In the summer of 2015, Wakeman had the privilege of traveling to Canada as a part of the NSCAA Women’s World Cup Experience and watched a total of eight World Cup games, including the historic World Cup Final victory in Vancouver on July 5th.